ritisha-ghosh/ritisha-ghosh/README.md

 - 👋 Hi, I’m @ritisha-ghosh
 - 👀 I’m interested in learning something new.
 - 🌱 I’m currently learning "computer science and engineering".
-- 💞️ I’m looking to collaborate on .....
 - 📫 How to reach me :- " rg.contact.510@gmail.com ".